maurice-35/client-form/README.md

 - Form section headers should be clickable to expand/collapse the body
 - Save all form data into an SQLite database, using an ORM like Sequelize (or similar)
 - Match the UI to the artwork files – as close to pixel perfect as you can
-- Detailed README.md file with commands on how to setup the app
-- Follow relevant OWASP best practices: https://en.wikipedia.org/wiki/OWASP

 #  Technologies
 ## Languages